About OpenCDN

 Shared costs

-OpenCDN is non-profit.
-The operating costs, such as data center's cost, transport to the IX.br in São Paulo, and Internet transit, are shared.
-CDNs and ISPs contribute together to make OpenCDN a viable and efficient solution.
+OpenCDN is non-profit and operated by NIC.br, the same neutral organization that operates IX.br, the world's largest IXP by traffic and ASN count.
+The operating costs, such as data center fees, L2 interconnection links, and IP connectivity inputs contracted by NIC.br from third parties, are shared.
+CDNs and ISPs contribute together to make OpenCDN a viable and efficient solution, with no commercial conflict of interest in content distribution.
 And precisely because the costs are shared, they are low.

 OpenCDN is not free of charge for the participant.
-Although NIC.br will also contribute with resources for OpenCDN, the majority of expenses will be shared between the participant CDNs and ISPs.
+Although NIC.br also contributes resources to OpenCDN, the majority of expenses are shared between the participant CDNs and ISPs.